 PowerShell scripts are widely used by small or large enterprises.
-Using this scripting language provided by Microsoft, IT professionals are empowered to securely manage various Windows functions and operations through easy-to-use command-line shell.
+This scripting language has been provided by Microsoft and by using it IT professionals are empowered to securely manage various Windows functions and operations through easy-to-use command-line shell.
 If we can enumerate all the features that are supported to be accessed and managed by PowerShell that would be a really long list.
 But, if we need to point out some, these would be the most interesting: access to full COM and WMI locally or remotely, full access to .NET classes, Access to APIs, access to central repository for thousands PowerShell modules, management for all Microsoft tools since 2012 like SQL server, Exchange, SharePoint etc.

 This is one of our scripts that we created.
 The challenge we had was creating a custom report that can sum the logged work from multiple sub-tasks into their parent story, and to export it grouped by date and worklog author in a specified time range.